Have Peoplecare extras? We have new ways for you to make the most of your cover for a limited time.

 - speech therapy

-Telehealth consults are a new way to claim using your existing extras cover, available until 1 April 2022 (at this stage).
-That means that your normal benefits, annual limits and waiting periods apply to the new one-to-one video and phone consultations available on physiotherapy, occupational therapy, psychology, speech therapy and dietetics.
+Telehealth was introduced as a temporary way to claim extras benefits remotely.
+We’re proud to say that these benefits are here to stay.
+That means that your normal benefits, annual limits and waiting periods apply to the new one-to-one video and phone consultations available on physiotherapy, occupational therapy, psychology, speech therapy, dietetics and exercise physiology.

 Just be aware that some lower levels of extras cover don’t have access to all telehealth services.
 On Basic Extras, for instance, members can claim for physio and occupational therapy and not psych, speech therapy and dietetics.